 Are you thinking about getting in on the collagen trend?
-We don’t blame you.
-It’s hard to say no to a protein that does so much, from helping keep joints healthy to boosting skin hydration and elasticity—and it even boasts some gut-supporting benefits too!
+We don’t blame you!
+It’s hard to say no to a protein that does so much, from helping keep joints healthy to boosting skin hydration and elasticity.
+It even boasts some gut-supporting benefits too!

 Read on!
-We’ll answer these questions and more in this post.
+We've got the answers to these questions and more below.

 What is Collagen?

-There are at least 16 kinds of collagen in the body, most of which belong to one of three categories—Type I, Type II, or Type III—each with unique characteristics and serving various purposes in the body.1
+There are at least 16 kinds of collagen in the body, most of which belong to one of three categories: Type I, Type II, or Type III.
+Each features unique characteristics and serving various purposes in the body.1